 |Sharing your oral history collection||Introduction to coding your archive and planning your creative outputs.
 (We can extend this into a longer series of workshops to support the production of your book, website, podcast, exhibition or more.
 These will help you involve participants and volunteers at every stage of the creative process.)|

-We charge £450 for a one-day training course, over one or two sessions.
+We charge £450 for a one-day training course for a group of up to 12 participants, over one or two sessions.

 Please note that the hire of any venue and provision of refreshments for participants is not included within the cost.

 Our additional training modules are charged at £225, plus the trainer’s travel expenses if the venue is out of London (beyond the M25).
 You could combine two additional modules together to form a day’s training.